Pros / Average reduction rates, after fees, are higher with National Debt Relief than other companies' rates.

 Cost & Fees

 This company charges around 18 and 25 percent of your total enrolled debt.
-This means that your overall reduction is debt is around 30 percent.
+This means that your overall reduction is debt is around 30 percent, which is average for the industry but less than companies like New Era and Superior.
 While this is a great reduction in debt, the consolidation process takes time and is not an instant fix.